 When socks feel too tight and uncomfortable

-The remedy for these symptoms is not to stop wearing compression socks, but to buy a larger size or get compression socks with less pressure or graduated pressure where less pressure is applied at the top of the compression stockings.
+The remedy for these symptoms is not to stop wearing compression socks, but to buy a larger size or get more mild compression socks with less graduated pressure where less pressure is applied at the top of the compression stockings.

 According to WebMD, you should not roll down or fold down the top of compression socks.
 They are specifically designed to fit right below the knee cap without cutting off circulation or reducing range of motion.